 Hakuba, Nagano

-Snowbird Pension (English) Facebook (English) It was reported in 2018 that the chef makes meals to customers’ dietary requirements.
+Snowbird Pension (English) Facebook It was reported in 2018 that the chef makes meals to customers’ dietary requirements.

 Kamiyamada Onsen, Nagano